nipun24/portfolio/src/content/blog/login-with-github-on-decapcms/index.md

 ---
-title: Login with Github on DecapCMS
+title: Modify static site content easily from your browser
-description: Learn how to handle OAuth with GitHub for DecapCMS using Vercel Functions
+description: Learn how to integrate CMS to a astro website to edit blogs from your browser
 draft: false
 tags:
   - Vercel